yehia67/documentation/node-software/0.1/iri/how-to-guides/run-an-iri-node-on-linux.md

 # Run an IRI node on a Linux server

-**When you run the IRI software, your device becomes a node that gives you direct access to the Tangle.
+**When you run the IRI node software, your device becomes a node that gives you direct access to the Tangle.
 By running a node, you help the IOTA network to become more distributed by adding to the number of ledgers and validating your neighbors' transactions.**

 ## Prerequisites